whrobbins/vimrc/README.md

 # Features
 Janus comes packed with features.
-On top of that, this takes care of tabbing, turns on syntax highlighting, and remaps '<esc>' to 'jk'
+On top of that, this takes care of tabbing, turns on syntax highlighting, and remaps esc to 'jk'